Sjain-dir/Bug_in_Rust/README.md

 when i am passing 2 argument to a C function from rust, doing changes in the first parameter affects the value of the second parameter
 ----------------------
 I tried this code in which i am just passing some values from Rust to C :
-_you can also repeat this bug , code is in this repository :_ https://github.com/Sjain-dir/Bug_in_Rust

 **in interface.c code**
 ```C